samnurmi/standards/README.md

-Certainly!
-Here is the standardized text incorporating RFC 2119 language:
 # Standards, Protocols, and Best Practices

 We strictly follow existing standards, protocols, and best practices, and we define our own only if they do not exist.